1414C/jiffy/README.md

 - [ ] create a few runnable examples in Docker containers
 - [ ] create an environment service
 - [ ] create a $metadata service
-- [ ] update docs to reflect new build instructions
 - [ ] update docs to better explain end-point functions
 - [ ] examine initial startup / auth cache
 - [ ] update sqac to use modules and include in release